rusefi/rusefi_documentation/Lua-Scripting.md

 Reads the specified sensor.

 - Parameters
   - `name`: Name of the sensor to read.
-[A list of sensor indices can be found here.](https://github.com/rusefi/rusefi/blob/master/firmware/controllers/sensors/sensor_type.h)
+[A list of sensor names can be found here.](https://github.com/rusefi/rusefi/blob/master/firmware/controllers/sensors/sensor_type.h)
 - Returns
   - A reading from the sensor, or `nil` if the sensor has a problem or isn't configured.